liberjul/liberjul.github.io/pages/CV.md

 **SYNERGISTIC ACTIVITIES/PROFESSIONAL IMPACT**

+**Duke University Campus Sustainability Committee** 2021 – 2022

+Recommend, champion, and communicate sustainability policies to administration and graduate student constituencies.

+**Duke Biology Rep. to Graduate and Professional Student Government** 2021 – 2022

+Read, discuss, and vote on legislation, share information with department, bring student concerns to administration.

+**Duke Biology Organisms and Evolution Seminar Czar** 2021 – 2022

+Notify department of seminar, coordinate meeting with speaker, host seminar event.

 **MSU Plant Biology Graduate Student Organization Outreach Committee** 2019-2021

 Organize and participate in events in the Lansing, MI area to promote interest in science and science literacy.